autarc/optimal-select/README.md

 ## Features

-- provide UMD integration (usage with Browser + Node)
-- supports the browser environment and the [htmlparser2](https://github.com/fb55/htmlparser2) DOM
-- allow single and multiple element inputs
-- configurations allow to define custom patterns for priority + ignore
-- micro library (~ 14kb + no external dependency)
 - shortest path and fastest selection in [comparison](https://github.com/fczbkk/css-selector-generator-benchmark)
+- configurations allow to define custom options for skip, priority and ignore patterns
+- allows single and multiple element as inputs
+- provide UMD integration (usage via script, AMD or CommonJS)
+- in addition to regular browsers it support the [htmlparser2](https://github.com/fb55/htmlparser2) DOM for virtual environments
+- micro library (~ 11kb, no external dependency)

 ## How To Use